griba2001/rust-monadic/README.md

   println!("result: {:?}", res);
 }
 ```
-It yields the same result using LinkedList as using Vec.
+It yields the same result as above.

 <a name="wrdo" id="wrdo"></a>
 ### The Writer monad macro wrdo!